About the Enrolled Agent (EA) Exam

 Surgent EA Review is the fastest and most effective way of preparing for the Enrolled Agent Exam.
 With A.S.A.P.
 Technology™, you’ll spend your time focusing on those content areas that matter most – those that are more heavily tested, and where your performance is weaker—and much less time in areas where you’re already proficient.

 And thanks to our award-winning ReadySCORE™ feature, you’ll be able to see how you’re performing at each step of your studies and when you’re ready to pass.

 With as few as 30 hours of study, you can be ready to take your first exam section in as little as two weeks!
 In short, Surgent EA Review will get you exam-ready, much faster.

 How difficult is the enrolled agent exam?

-Well, we'll put it this way - the pass rates hover around 71% for a reason.
-While people often say it's easier then the CPA or CMA Exam, if you know your stuff, sitting for and passing the EA Exam still requires a lot of work.
+Well, we'll put it this way: the pass rates hover around 71% for a reason.
+While people often say it's easier than the CPA or CMA Exam, if you know your stuff, sitting for and passing the EA Exam still requires a lot of work.